 The second thing we were looking for was a process for our pickers to eliminate that quality control aspect of creating a better flow in our warehouse.
 SkuVault just didn’t offer the kinds of features and functionalities we needed.

 We had ideas in mind of things we wanted and needed to implement, but the systems we had were not capable of supporting those ideas.

 Sounds like that’s where The Daily Grace Co. really hits your limit.
 You’re looking up every order because, as a small business, you want to save on shipping the best you can for the customer, yet still provide the best experience.

-And the time effort of having to rate shop manually… It sounds like you guys just hit those walls in a hurry.
-It was a new year, and a new time for assistance.
+And the time and effort of having to rate shop manually… It sounds like you guys just hit those walls in a hurry.
+It was a new year and a new time for assistance.

 Yeah, for sure.
-We definitely hit a ceiling which we could not break through for a while.
+We definitely hit a ceiling that we could not break through for a while.

-During that process, where did you guys start looking for better WMS functionality?
+During that process, where did you guys start looking for better warehouse managing system functionality?

 The process for us was probably a lot different than many other companies.
 For us, we had a UPS warehouse engineer come into our facility to re-evaluate our processes.
 What looked good?
 What needed improvement?
 He made several suggestions.

 One recommendation was to move away from SkuVault and ShipStation to Deposco, putting warehouse management under one umbrella.
 That’s how we heard about Deposco.

 It was a super-simple buying process.
 We didn’t look at a lot of competitors; we were almost set on UPS’s recommendation.
 That was in June.
 Our conversation with Deposco started to take place in July, which was fairly quick.